 While walking around, don’t miss the stand from Chaddsford Winery, which sells Glühwein, a type of mulled red wine that is a must while browsing the grounds of this awesome market.
 For those that want something different, the hot chocolate sold at the village is also amazingly delicious.

 Located around City Hall, Dilworth Park comes alive during the holiday season and features many great things to do during Christmas in Philly.

 The Made in Philadelphia Holiday Market features almost four dozen vendors from the city selling a variety of handmade goods and delicious foods.
 This sister market to the Christmas Village offers more great shopping during the holiday season.

 Also in Dilworth Park is a fantastic ice skating rink, carousel, and winter garden.
 While there, don’t miss City Hall’s Christmas tree, which is beautifully decorated and is well-worth enjoying for a few minutes.

 The Miracle on South 13th Street

 The Miracle on South 13th Street is one of the most impressive displays of Christmas lights in Philadelphia.
-Occupying the 1600 block of South 13th Street in South Philly, this display features more lights that you’ll find in most neighborhoods.
+Occupying the 1600 block of South 13th Street in South Philly, this display features more lights than you’ll find in most neighborhoods.

 Drive down the street, or better yet walk, to see the beautiful lights here.
 There are even occasional visits from Santa and singing groups.